bucketsio/buckets/docs/vision/vision.md

 # Buckets

-## A modern Open Source CMS for Node.js and MongoDB
+## Simple and friendly

-Buckets primary mission is to help people manage content better.
-It serves many different use-cases for publishers, web designers, and developers.
-We aim to do this by crafting a friendly, first-rate experience around defining data structures and allowing users to relate, extract, and publish their content in the fastest, easiest way possible.
-Content creators on the platform will enjoy a streamlined, customized interface for adding and managing data.
+Buckets primary goal is to help people manage content and websites better.
+It strives to be simple and friendly, both to everyday content contributors or web designers and developers.

 ## General Philosophies

-* Content management should be de-coupled from web publishing
+* Content management should be de-coupled from web publishing.
-* Managing content should not feel like administrating a database
+* Managing content should not feel like administrating a database.
-* Open Source software can have the same level of polish and detail as world-class social services
+* Open Source software can have the same level of polish and detail as world-class social services.
 * Delight plays a critical role in the user experience.
 Speed, animations, and intuitive interfaces are all major priorities.
 * Leverage and expose portions of the technical stack with a simple interface to keep the architecture light, but consumer-usable.
-* Building Buckets should be just as enjoyable as using Buckets
+* Building Buckets (or building _on_ Buckets) should be just as enjoyable as using Buckets

 ## The Future